San Giacomo da l'Orio is a very plain looking church - at least on

-The Piazza or Campo, home to the church, is lovely too - filled with real Venetians enjoying the latest gossip, kids playing and old folks discussing better days.
+The Piazza, or Campo, home to the church, is lovely too, filled with real Venetians enjoying the latest gossip, kids playing, and old folks discussing better days.

 About the Church

-First thing you notice when you go inside is the very unusual ceiling, particularly once you know the story
+The first thing you notice when you step in the door is the very unusual ceiling, particularly once you know the story behind it.
+It was built of wood from the keel of a ship.

 Getting Here